 Group assignments: Devloping a risk model in AgenaRisk given a problem description

 |Continuous assessment||Partial exams||General exam|

-The exam consists of a theory part and a case discussion part.
+The exam consists of a theory part and a group project.